-Description: This property specifies whether the events in the main event table are predominantly ordered according to a single, globally-consistent clock, such that the ordering of the events in the table can (largely) be assumed to reflect their actual temporal order according to that clock. datasets originating from distributed systems (including client/server systems) might not have a single clock, in which case the value of this property should be false.
+Description: This property specifies whether the events in the main event table are predominantly ordered (within the scope specified by the EventOrderScope property) according to a single, globally-consistent clock, such that the ordering of the events in the same scope can (largely) be assumed to reflect their actual temporal order according to that clock.
+Datasets originating from distributed systems (including client/server systems) might not have a single clock, in which case the value of this property should be false.